-This menu plan gets a lot of heated comments, and I do realize that every area differs in the prices you will find, but I whole-heartedly believe that even the biggest skeptic will be surprised by how cheaply they can get groceries if they broaden their shopping habits a little.
+Does the $20 grocery budget still work?
+A lot of you have left some very heated comments here, and I do realize that every area differs in the prices you will find, but I whole-heartedly believe that even the biggest skeptic will be surprised by how cheaply they can get groceries if they broaden their shopping habits a little.

 Proof?
 Here’s a snapshot of our shopping receipt from yesterday.
 Obviously, we no longer live in Nashville, as you can see looking at the receipt, and we bought butter for less than $2 per pound!
 (I folded the receipt so you couldn’t see how much chocolate I bought.
 Just kidding!
 I folded it because it was too long to take a picture of otherwise.)